 The signature assignment constitutes the final assessment for this course.
 The assignment consists of a technical report, group presentations, and a high-level summary of the reports and presentation.
-The students are required to write the technical reports independently, with a submission deadline of Friday, November 3, 11.59pm.
-They will then gather in pre-assigned groups to create a presentation based on the reports that will be given in class during the lectures on November 15 and 17.
-The presentations should be submitted for collective evaluation, along with the high-level summary of the group's findings, by November 23, 11.59pm.
+The students are required to write the technical reports independently, with a submission deadline of Sunday, November 5, 11.59pm.
+Student will then create a presentation based on the reports that will be given in class during the lectures on November 9, 14, and 17.